SalvoMorph/Image-Converter/README.md

 This tool convert all the image from a specific extension to another one

 ## News
-The code will be factorized ASAP.
+The code has been refactorized!
+Have fun!